What If I Can't Afford Medicare?

 - Any other state document which shows you have Medicaid

 After the proof is submitted and accepted by your Part D plan, you should not pay more than the LIS drug coverage cost limit.
-In 2015, drug costs for qualified individuals should not exceed $2.95 for each generic medication and $7.40 for a brand-name medication.

-Assistance Programs for U.S. Territories
+Medicare Cost Assistance Programs for U.S. Territories

 Medicare financial assistance is available to those with limited incomes and resources living in the U.S. territories of Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.
 Territory programs may vary.
-For more information, please contact your state Medicaid office.